sguillory6/aws-infrastructure-templates/README.md

-# SWA Infrastructure templates
+# SWA Infrastructure Templates

-This repository contains the SWA sanctioned cloudformation templates that can be used to create the infrastructure resources needed to support application development in AWS accounts.
+This repository contains the SWA sanctioned CloudFormation templates that can be used to create the infrastructure resources needed to support application development in AWS accounts.

-## Template variable naming convention
+## Template Variable Naming Convention

-The variables used in the templates are named with the following convention
+The variables used in the templates are named with the following convention:

 * Variables that start with a `m` are mappings
 * Variables that start with a `c` are conditions